 The most common cause of meningitis is a viral infection.
 Still, a bacterial infection also often results in this condition.
 Additionally, parasitic and fungal infections can also cause meningitis, but it rarely occurs.

 The most severe types of meningitis are those caused by bacterial infections.
 These infections can be life-threatening, so early identification of the source of the infection is crucial.

 Acute bacterial meningitis most often happens when an infection occurs somewhere in the body.
 The bacteria travel through the bloodstream to the spinal cord and the brain.
 Another possible scenario is when bacteria gain access directly to the meninges.
 For example, it can happen due to a fracture in the skull, a sinus or ear infection, or, in rare cases, following some surgical procedures.
 Several different strains of organisms can cause meningitis, the most common of which are:

 - Streptococcus pneumoniae (pneumococcus): This bacterium frequently causes sinus or ear infections or pneumonia.
 It is the most frequent cause of bacterial meningitis in the United States, occurring in adults, young children, and infants.
 A vaccine is available to help reduce the risk of infection.

-- Neisseria meningitidis (meningococcus): There is also a vaccine available to help reduce the risk of this infection which occurs mainly in young adults and teens, especially those people residing in boarding schools, college dorms and in other community settings.
+- Neisseria meningitidis (meningococcus): There is also a vaccine available to help reduce the risk of this infection which occurs mainly in young adults and teens, especially those residing in boarding schools, college dorms, and in other community settings.
 It is very contagious.
 The bacteria spread to the meninges from an infection in the upper respiratory system and causes meningitis.

 Other causes of meningitis